Michigan vs. Northwestern NCAA Football Odds, Plays and Insights | October 23, 2021

 - Wolverines games this season feature an average total of 52.2 points, a number 1.2 points higher than Saturday's over/under.

-- The 51 over/under in this game is 3.5 points above the 47.5 average total in Wildcats games this season.
+- The 51 total in this game is 3.5 points higher than the 47.5 average total in Wildcats games this season.

 Michigan Stats and Trends

+- Michigan has played six games, with five wins against the spread.

-- The Wolverines have been favored by 23.5 points or more once this season and covered the spread.
+- The Wolverines covered the spread in their only game when favored by 23.5 points or more.

-- Michigan's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).
+- Michigan has hit the over in 50% of its opportunities this year (three times in six games with a set point total).

-- Michigan is 5-0 against the spread and 5-0 overall in games when it records more than 23.8 points.
+- Michigan is 5-0 against the spread and 5-0 overall this season when the team puts up more than 23.8 points.

-- In games that Michigan totals over 410.8 yards, the team is 3-0 against the spread and 3-0 overall.
+- In games that Michigan piles up more than 410.8 yards, the team is 3-0 against the spread and 3-0 overall.

 - The Wolverines have turned the ball over two times this season, seven fewer than the Wildcats have forced (9).